mcneela/Retina/demos/nldr/tutorial/tutorial.md

 ## Setting up Fovea's Matplotlib Axes

 Now that we have access to both our source and target datasets, we can begin to set up Fovea for visualization.
-Fovea makes use of its own 2D and 3D axes which derive from Matplotlib's own 2D and 3D axes, respectively.
+Fovea makes use of its own 2D and 3D axes which derive from Matplotlib's default axes.
 The beauty of this is that you can use all of Matplotlib's standard syntax and features for constructing the bare bones setup of your visualization and then tap into Fovea's additional capabilities in order to enhance the interactivity of that sparse construction.
 As such, we will import Matplotlib's pyplot module, giving it the alias of `plt` as is common practice.